Climate change in Europe: Stern report 2006

 British government and economist Nicholas Stern published the Stern report in 2006.
 The Review states that climate change is the greatest and widest-ranging market failure ever seen, presenting a unique challenge for economics.
 The Review provides prescriptions including environmental taxes to minimize the economic and social disruptions.
 The Stern Review's main conclusion is that the benefits of strong, early action on climate change far outweigh the costs of not acting.
-The Review points to the potential impacts of climate change on water resources, food production, health, and the environment.
+The Review points to the potential effects of climate change on water resources, food production, health, and the environment.
 According to the Review, without action, the overall costs of climate change will be equivalent to losing at least 5% of global gross domestic product (GDP) each year, now and forever.
-Including a wider range of risks and impacts could increase this to 20% of GDP or more.
+Including a wider range of risks and effects could increase this to 20% of GDP or more.

 No-one can predict the consequences of climate change with complete certainty; but we now know enough to understand the risks.
 The review leads to a simple conclusion: the benefits of strong, early action considerably outweigh the costs.

 Climate emergency

 The EU parliament declared a climate emergency in November 2019.
 It urged all EU countries to commit to net zero greenhouse gas emissions by 2050.
 MEPs backed a tougher target of cutting greenhouse gas emissions by 55% by 2030.
-The vote came as scientists warned that the world may have already crossed a series of climate tipping points, resulting in “a state of planetary emergency”.
+The vote came as scientists warned that the world may have already crossed a series of climate tipping points, resulting in "a state of planetary emergency".
 The parliament also calls to end all fossil fuel subsidies by 2020, increase at least twice the payments to the green climate fund, make sure that all the legislation and the European budget will be in line with the 1.5 degrees target, and reduce emissions from aviation and shipping.

 Divestment from fossil fuels and sustainable investments

 The European Investment Bank declared that it will divest almost completely from fossil fuels from the year 2021 and started to phase out acceptance of new projects in 2019.

-The central bank of Sweden sold its bonds in the provinces of Queensland, Western Australia in Australia and the province Alberta from Canada because of severe climate impacts from those provinces.
+The central bank of Sweden sold its bonds in the provinces of Queensland, Western Australia in Australia and the province Alberta from Canada because of severe climate effects from those provinces.

 In November 2019, the European parliament adopted resolutions calling to end all subsidies of fossil fuels by 2020.

 In 2019 the European Parliament created rules for identification of sustainable investments.
 The measure should help achieve climate neutral Europe.

-27% of companies in less developed areas report that climate change is having a big impact on their business, while 40% have a slight impact.
+27% of companies in less developed areas report that climate change is having a big effect on their business, while 40% have a slight effect.
 Only 19% and 43%, respectively, of businesses in transition zones claim that climate change is significantly affecting their business.
 Less developed regions also have the lowest percentage of businesses who have made investments to combat climate change or reduce their carbon emissions (46%).